 How to Eat Clean for a Healthy Brain:

-But right off the bat, here are a few things you can do right now to clean up your gut brain and your head brain:
+But right off the bat, here are a few things you can do, now, to clean up your gut brain and your head brain:

 - Sugar, it is more addictive than cocaine.
 Let’s get off this deadly drug.
 First, say no to candy bars and other hard candies as well as high fructose corn syrup.
-If you have to have sugar, opt for honey, molassas or maple syrup…they are all natural with no preservatives or additional chemicals.
+If you have to have sugar, opt for honey, molasses or maple syrup…they are all natural with no preservatives or additional chemicals.
 But even these natural sugars in excess can be bad.
-If you must quench your sweet tooth, grab a piece of fruit.
+If you must quench your sweet tooth, grab a piece of fruit or make yourself a cup of licorice tea.

 - Just get started.

-- Breakfast: substitute oatmeal, eggs, bacon, sausage for your cereal.
+- Breakfast: substitute eggs, bacon, sausage for your cereal.
+(Make a casserole and eat on it all week.)

 - For lunch, let’s work on a decrease of your sandwich bread.
 For one week go to just one slice of bread, i.e. have a fold over or open face sandwich.
 Work to eating no sandwich bread at all concentrating on the meat(protein), veggies and fruit.
 When you are faced with hamburgers and hot dogs, just don’t eat the bread, eat two meats instead and load up the lettuce, pickle and tomato.